AP source: Aaron Judge, Yankees reach $360M, 9-year deal

 By rejecting the Yankees’ preseason offer, Judge gained $146.5 million and an extra two guaranteed seasons.
 The Northern California native also visited with the San Francisco Giants last month, and there likely were more teams monitoring the market for the slugger who turns 31 in April.

+There was an erroneous Twitter report Tuesday that had Judge nearing a deal with the Giants, and Boone said it was “a long, rough day in a lot of ways.”

+“Kind of that pit in my stomach all day,” Boone said at baseball’s winter meetings in San Diego.

 Judge’s decision will have a domino effect on several teams and free agents.
-His status held up at least some of New York’s offseason plans, but general manager Brian Cashman made it clear his team would wait patiently to see what Judge wanted to do.
+His status held up at least some of New York’s offseason plans — given the size of the contract — but Cashman made it clear his team would wait patiently while Judge contemplated his options.

 A year later, he was one of baseball’s breakout stars.
 He hit .284 with 52 homers and 114 RBIs in 2017, winning the AL Rookie of the Year award.
 The four-time All-Star has 220 homers and 497 RBIs in seven big league seasons.